 by Jörg Hillebrand and Bernd Schneider

 Many props and pieces of decoration in Star Trek were later modified or even recycled without changes to represent equipment for a different purpose or of another civilization.
 Here are quite a few examples of stationary computers, control consoles and displays.
 Please note that every statement made here should be taken with a grain of salt.
 There is no need to seek for explanations.
 Certainly we are not supposed to watch closely enough to notice that the equipment looks all the same everywhere in the galaxy.

-In TNG: "Booby Trap" a device behind Leah and Geordi displays the warp core status.
+In TNG: "Booby Trap" an arch with a glass display behind Leah and Geordi shows the warp core status.
 It has a distinctive rounded edge.
-In "Star Trek VI: The Undiscovered Country" a crew member flees an explosion aboard the Enterprise-A. Note the display in the middle; it seems that the design for the Enterprise-D's core has traveled backwards in time!
+In "Star Trek VI: The Undiscovered Country" crew members flee an explosion aboard the Enterprise-A. Note the display in the middle; it seems that the design for the Enterprise-D's core has traveled backwards in time!
 The display appears again on the particle fountain in TNG: "Parallels" (with added alien graphics) and on the Enterprise bridge in a parallel timeline in TNG: "Parallels" (with graphics of the exterior of the Enterprise-D).

 Starfleet & alien viewscreen

 The viewscreen of the Enterprise-D's battle bridge (which was no permanent set) was also used for the Atlec ship in TNG: "The Outrageous Okona", as well as for Baran's pirate ship in TNG: "Gambit", each time with a few modifications.
 The battle bridge itself was rebuilt for TNG: "The Best of Both Worlds".
 The viewscreen remained essentially the same though.